 Case by Case.

 The Trump administration is trying to terminate TPS for communities across Africa, the Caribbean, the Middle East, Asia, and Latin America.
 Courts have pushed back — winning protections for hundreds of thousands of TPS holders through postponements and stays.
-With the Supreme Court hearing arguments on April 29 and a ruling expected this summer, every case matters.
+On June 25, the Supreme Court allowed TPS terminations for Haiti and Syria to proceed, but the fight continues for communities across the country.
 Track every active lawsuit, every ruling, and what comes next.

 12